News from the AEB Division

 March 21, 2024

-Researchers from UMR AMAP have taken part in a study revealing that llamas have a positive impact on soil and vegetation regeneration following glacial retreat in Peru's Cordillera Blanca.
-Their grazing, trampling and defecation activities help to enrich the soil and promote plant growth.
-This discovery opens up new prospects for ecosystem conservation in the face of receding glaciers worldwide.
+Researchers from the AMAP joint research unit participated in a study that reveals that llamas have a positive impact on soil and vegetation regeneration after glacier retreat in the Cordillera Blanca mountain range in Peru.
+Their grazing, trampling, and defecation activities help enrich the soil and promote plant growth.
+This discovery opens up new prospects for ecosystem conservation in the face of global glacier retreat.

 Biodiversity protects forests from the effects of climate change